Vakore/Derisory-Demo/README.md

 v1.02 - Add gameSpeed.txt file.
 It can be modified if your game is running too choppy or too fast. v1.03 - The FPS capping is now toggleable in gameSpeed.txt.
 If the game is too fast, you can turn it on.
 Otherwise you can leave it alone. v1.04 - I am pretty sure this new fix is the one that will work the best.

+v1.10 - Fixed a variety of bugs, including saving custom controls not working, the healing prompt not showing the right button, and more.
+- Fixed sitting at campfires not working when having multiple buttons set to jump

+* Known bug: having multiple buttons set to an action on keyboard effects controller.
+I am not super concerned about this right now, but just note that you should not have the same button bound to multiple actions on keyboard if you want to use controller.
+I am just saying this for those who want to use UP to jump and attack up.
+If you only use keyboard, do not worry about this.